davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 - Write the `Validatable` interface.
 Remember that interfaces don't have instance variables or constructors.
 You can also leave off certain keywords (like `public`).
 You may want to refer to your notes for the syntax.

 - Modify the `UPCValidator`, `ISBNValidator`, and `CCValidator` classes slightly so that they implement the new interface.
-Use the @Override tag on top of every method implementation.
+Use the `@Override` tag on top of every method implementation.
 You do not need to specify that `UPC13Validator` also implements `Validatable`, because it is a subclass of `UPCValidator`.
 It wouldn't be wrong to, just redundant.

 - Now go back and edit the GUI class to use the interface.
 Just so we're on the same page, here's the resulting class diagram.

   <img src="figures/bluej_validator.png" width="500px"/>

 - Go back to the main method in the Main class, and verify that you can startup a GUI for any validator without changing any code in the GUI class.
-This is the beauty and power of *polymorphism*!
+This is the beauty and power of *polymorphism*! -->

 #### Optional
 Make more validators!
 There are [many different ID sequences](https://en.wikipedia.org/wiki/Check_digit) out there that uses a checksum.
 Look up how to check vehicle identification numbers (VINs); bank routing numbers, etc.